 When the required signal-to-noise ratio (the minimum acceptable level for communications)

-quality on half the days within the month.
+acceptable quality on half the days within the month.
 In other words, the probability

 of satisfactory performance on any given day will be 0.5.
 The probability of satisfactory

 signal-to-noise ratio at any given hour is defined as circuit reliability.
 As the

-available signal-to-noise ratio exceeds the required signal-to-noise ratio, circuit reliability increases.
+available signal-to-noise ratio exceeds the required signal-to-noise ratio, circuit

-Lowest Useful Frequency (LUF).
+as Lowest Useful Frequency (LUF).
 The LUF depends on transmitter power, the factors

 that determine the path-loss (frequency, season, geographic location), and noise

 level.
 Of course, one of the principal factors is D- and E-level absorption and,

 since their intensity is maximum at noon, LUF is highest at noon.
 When calculating